shivannis/xandr-docs-public/xandr-docs/curate/currency-support.md

 ### Month-end conversion (depends)

-- **When Used?:** If the Transaction Currency (currency logged at auction time) *is different from* the Billing Currency.
+- **When used?:** If the Transaction Currency (currency logged at auction time) *is different from* the Billing Currency.
-- **How Applied?:** We calculate the fee in USD and convert from USD to the desired Billing Currency using the month end rate.
+- **How applied?:** We calculate the fee in USD and convert from USD to the desired Billing Currency using the month end rate.
 You can access this rate by asking our API Currency Service for the rate on the last day of a given month.
-- **Which Fees/Charges?**
+- **Which fees/charges?**
   - Buy side costs and charges
     - Media Cost
       - BASC Deductions